walethesolution/walethesolution/README.md

 - 👋 Hi, I’m Olawale
-- I am a creator.
+- I am a creator and problem solver.
-- 👀 I’m interested in mastering the basics
+- 👀 I’m interested in mastering the basics.
-- 💞️ I’m looking to collaborate on complex projects
 - 📫 How to reach me .... olawaleayejuyone@gmail.com

 ```javascript